coheid/DMCEM/README.md

 `DMCEM` is a software package implementing the simulation of a Dynamic Multi-Country Equilibrium Model (DMCEM) presented originally in <a href="https://doi.org/10.1016/j.jet.2018.11.001">https://doi.org/10.1016/j.jet.2018.11.001</a>.
-More recent publications involve the April 2020 version of
+More recent publications involve the April 2020, February 2021, and November 2021 versions of
 <a href="http://www.marten-hillebrand.de/research/IMCC_B.pdf">"Who pays the bills?"</a>.